 Half Sun on the Grid is the preferred view of Neil deGrasse Tyson, astrophysicist and Internet darling.
 Tyson’s opinion should not be taken lightly.
 He’s done more than anyone to popularize the term “Manhattanhenge” through his position as director of the Hayden Planetarium, whose website posts the dates of the phenomenon every year.
-Here’s the man himself on the happening:
+Here’s a video of the man himself on the happening.

 The Best Places to See Manhattanhenge

 On the Hayden Planetarium page, DeGrasse Tyson recommends finding a spot as far east as possible in Manhattan that still has a view of New Jersey across the Hudson River.
 We’ve found that the best views are at the following spots (our picks also take into consideration photogenic Manhattan architecture):

 - 14th Street and Broadway (near Union Square)

 - 23rd Street and Broadway (near the Flatiron Building)

 - 34th Street and Fifth Avenue (near the Empire State Building)

 - 42nd Street and Third Avenue (which makes for great shots of the Chrysler Building and of the Park Avenue Viaduct where it crosses above 42nd, pictured below)